juanmtijerina/wizeacademy2021/README.md

 2 - Invalid loging (Verify login's error message)
-3 - Logout from products page (Verify login's logo is displayed) 4 - Open the shopping cart (Verify cart page's title)
+3 - Logout from products page (Verify login's logo is displayed) 4 - Open the shopping cart (Verify cart page's title) 5 - Add a single item to the shopping cart (Verify an item is present in the cart) 6 - Add multiple items to the shopping cart (Verify an items are present in the cart) 7 - Invalid zipcode in the checkout information page (Verify the error message is displayed)